Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Child placement could be quite traumatizing, especially in the initial days with the foster parents.
 The child may be fearful, perplexed, or subdued.
 They can complain of lack of sleep or exhibit stress indices.
 Be patient and gentle.
 It takes time to build trust.

-Let the child get comfortable, but at the same time, make him or her feel your presence.
+Let the child get comfortable, but at the same time, make them feel your presence.
 Sticking to the planned feeding times and appropriate bedtime, as well as maintaining a basic schedule of events for the day, can help foster a feeling of safety and comfort.

 Suppose the child can discuss his preferences or dislikes and develop a routine that encourages feelings of safety and security.
 A word of advice: If the child is reserved at the beginning, do not assume that it is a personal issue.
 The first step is to provide a stable, loving environment for them and make them feel loved and cared for.